Therapeutic Technology

 The TecnoBody® Isofree system was designed to treat anyone looking to improve balance, stability, and functional mobility.
 It addresses a wide variety of pathologies and is a good tool to use in conjunction with traditional therapeutic interventions.
 TecnoBody Isofree allows for enhancing kinesthetic and proprioceptive awareness during functional tasks as well as working on improving reflex mechanisms that play a role in maintaining balance and decreasing the risk of falls.
 All of this is facilitated via biofeedback that is provided throughout the activity by the interconnected sensor platform and 3D camera.

-Our Smart Car is fully integrated into our rehab gym, allowing our patients to learn and practice car transfer skills year-round at any time during a treatment session.
-Car transfer training activities are essential to prepare our patients for community reintegration and setting them up for success when getting back to their daily activities.
+Our Car Simulator is fully integrated into our rehab gym, allowing our patients to learn and practice car transfer skills year-round.
+These training activities are essential to preparing our patients for community reintegration and setting them up for success when getting back to their daily activities.

 LiteGait®

-LiteGait® is a body-weight support system and gait training device that provides a safe environment for patients to participate in gait training over a treadmill or over the ground.
-This system allows patients to begin gait training earlier in the rehabilitation process and at a lower level than would be feasible with any other assistive device available.
-The LiteGait system eliminates the fear of falling and/or loss of balance with standing and walking tasks and allows the therapist the ability to provide manual assistance to the legs and pelvis throughout the gait cycle to facilitate proper gait patterns.
+LiteGait® is a body weight support system and gait training device that provides a safe environment for patients to participate in gait training over a treadmill or over ground.
+This system allows patients to begin gait training earlier in the rehabilitation process than would be feasible with any other assistive device.
+The LiteGait system eliminates the fear of falling and/or loss of balance with standing and walking tasks, and allows the therapist to provide manual assistance to facilitate proper gait patterns.

 Overhead Body Weight Support System